tzhu-bio/UMI-ATAC-seq/README.md

 ![image]( https://github.com/tzhu-bio/UMI-ATAC-seq/blob/master/workflow.jpg)
 ##  Programs

-All your files and folders are presented as a tree in the file explorer.
-You can switch from one to another by clicking a file in the tree.

 ### extract_umi.py
 This program extracts UMIs from Illumina sequence reads and adds them to the fastq read1 header.
 It also remove the ME sequence (AGATGTGTATAAGAGACAG) and the sequence before it .
 It reads and writes in FASTQ format .
 This step uses the raw fastq read1 file (.gz).
 **Usage**:extract_umi(`fastq_read1`,`output_file_name`)